The Truth of Creation

 Terminology: In order to emphasize the Hebraic and Jewish character of the entire Bible I use the terms Yeshua (Jesus), Messiah (Christ), Tanakh (Old Testament), and Besekh (New Testament).

 Abstract: The Bible declares that God created the heavens and the earth in six days (Ex 20:11; 31:17).
 The dating of creation is uncertain, but the account of earth history in the Bible fixes the creation of the heavens and the earth at not more than several thousand years ago.
 Yet, some followers of Yeshua interpret the biblical material in such a way that challenges the viewpoint of a young earth.
-This article seeks to answer these challenges and demonstrate the support for a recent creation in Genesis.
+This article seeks to answer these challenges and demonstrate the support for a recent divine creation as recorded in Genesis.

 Among followers of Yeshua the subject of origins and the Genesis account of creation has unfortunately become divisive with some subscribing to Old Earth Creation (OEC) and others adhering to Young Earth Creation (YEC).
 The OEC viewpoint came about with the response of Christian writers to the influence of Charles Darwin (1809-1882) and his book Origin of the Species by Means of Natural Selection (1859).
 Nineteenth century Christian scholars attempted to reconcile the creation account of Genesis with the theory of evolution advocated by Darwin and his successors.
 These efforts continued into the 20th century in the work of various Christian scientists and Bible scholars.